Phala-Network/oracle-workshop/README.md

 In the advanced challenge, you are going to learn:

-- How to build your own oracle in Fat Contract
+- How to build your oracle in Fat Contract
 - Deploy the oracle to the Phala Testnet
 - Use Fat Contract UI to play with your contracts